yunjiewuw/Ecommerce_Transaction_Database_Analysis/README.md

 ## Summary of Findings:
 - TBF (to be filled)

----
-## Dataset
+## Technologies Used
-The dataset used for this analysis comprises transactional data from the public Kaggle Database: [Marketing Insights for E-Commerce Company](https://www.kaggle.com/datasets/rishikumarrajvansh/marketing-insights-for-e-commerce-company)
+Python: Programming language used for data analysis and modeling.
+- pandas: Library for data manipulation and analysis.
+- scikit-learn: Library for machine learning algorithms and evaluation metrics.(Kmeans, LogisticRegression, SVM)
+- mlxtend: apriori algorithm
+- matplotlib and seaborn: Libraries for data visualization.

 ---
 ## Analysis Process